-The general operating expense assumptions section houses the majority of the expenditures that are necessary to operate your charter school.
-Schools should set aside an amount of 4 to 5% of revenues into a general reserve account.
+The general operating expense assumptions section houses the majority of the expenditures that are necessary to operate Schools should set aside an amount of 4 to 5% of revenues into a general reserve account.

 Transportation and Food Services are not funded for charter schools.